When it comes to hair, Americans are losing it and fast. The numbers don’t lie when it comes to Americans and hair loss:

 - In the U.S., the Hair Loss Treatment Industry brought in $4 billion in 2017.

-On average, people shed 50 to 100 hairs a day and for 82 percent of adults, they are aware that their hair loss is genetic.
-But hair loss isn’t a uniquely American problem either and people all over the world deal with hair loss in their own way.
-About 47 percent of hair loss sufferers say they’d spent their life savings to have a full head of hair again and 60 percent of hair loss sufferers say they would rather have more hair than money or friends.
+On average, people shed 50 to 100 hairs a day and for 82 percent of adults, they are aware that often it is genetic.
+But hair loss isn’t a uniquely American problem either and people all over the world deal with it in their own way.
+About 47 percent of hair loss sufferers say they’d spent their life savings to have a full head of hair again and 60 percent of sufferers say they would rather have more hair than money or friends.

 While hair transplant surgery is available, it’s not always the best option.
 It’s costly and sometimes requires additional surgeries.
 Wigs and toupees are another option, but those also require some form of constant maintenance.